The Whitsuntide Procession

 'Spaw Sunday'

-The pipe eventually corroded and the cup became battered and worn.
+The metal pipe eventually corroded and the cup became battered and worn.
 Around the 1990s, the spa was renovated again.
 This time, it was set apart from the road and tidied up with a neat stone surround.
-Barnsley MB Council's health inspectors declared it 'fit to drink'.
-Actually the water is very clear and pure and easily drinkable.
-Its taste is often described as having a hint of 'rotten eggs', with a mildly sulphurous smell.
+As we were entering a health-conscious age, Barnsley MB Council's health inspectors tested the waters and declared it 'fit to drink'.
+Actually the water is very clear and pure and easily drinkable but its taste might have a hint of 'rotten eggs', with a mildly sulphurous smell, something to do with its silver content, albeit at safe levels.
+In the modern age, the brass band has played in an off-road position and someone used to provide tea and biscuits but regulations might have interfered with all that.

 'From time immemorial the first Sunday of May was called Spa Sunday, when people came from far and near to drink the water at Gunthwaite Spa.
 Stalls were set up to feed the people, and it must have been a gay and lively sight to see them singing and dancing by the water's edge.
 Little is known of its origin, but people in the district had wonderful faith in the spring water, and looked upon it as a "cure all."
 Other days the spring was just "water" but the first Sunday in May it assumed miraculous properties.
 Pilgrims brought bottles or cups, and "supped" the water, supposed to come from a nearby silver mine.
 An old work records that the Spa was good for "scurvy," inflammations, liver complaints and other disorders.'